nandiniiph/nandiniiph-reproduce-shortcut-learning-in-text-classification/README.md

 # Reproduction Report
-“Navigating the Shortcut Maze: Shortcut Learning in Text Classification with BERT”
+“Navigating the Shortcut Maze: A Comprehensive Analysis of Shortcut Learning in Text Classification by Language Models”
 **Original Paper**
 Navigating the Shortcut Maze: A Comprehensive Analysis of Shortcut Learning in Text Classification by Language Models
 **Authors**